We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 The answers to these questions will help you refine your strategy and help you understand what to expect.

 Let’s go through this exercise.
-I’ll explain some of my thought process for how we developed our Hollywood Studios rope drop strategy for our most recent trip.
+I’ll explain some of my thought process for how I developed our Hollywood Studios rope drop strategy.

 Multiple Days at Hollywood Studios